xinsun1/Tiger-Lion_AIMs/AIMs_pipeline.md

 Ideally, these 5k SNPs should be a panel of AIMs.
 We will test it first.
 Then, these two new sample (actually one sample with replication) will be projected into the pca or directly integrated.

+**NB: two possible bias**
+ - SNP distribution bias, less likely, can be provide by the distribution of SNPs across the genome
+ - GL/GT calling bias.
+The called GT/GL could be biased toward the reference.
+The distribution of the ref vs alt is extremely skewed.
+Need to be cautious.

 #### 4.5 pcangsd

 #### 4.6 phylogeny